fieldenms/sysad-2022/devops/README.md

 If you are running Linux you can use your package manager or follow the [instructions](https://docs.docker.com/desktop/install/linux-install/).

-Make sure that the installed version is `18.03` or newer.
+Make sure that the **engine** version is `18.03` or newer.
+Note that engine version is different from Docker Desktop version.

 ## PostgreSQL
 All required files are located in [`postgresql`](postgresql).